Adelic Voronoi Summation and Subconvexity for GL(2) L-Functions in the depth Aspect: Application to the subconvexity problem

-In this section we will apply Theorem~\ref{th:vor_with_Cs} to the sum $L_s$ and bring the resulting expression in a form which is suitable for extracting the necessary cancellation.
-Combining Theorem~\ref{th:vor_with_Cs} with Lemma~\ref{lm:properties_p_adc_Besel} and Lemma~\ref{lm:periodicity_Wl} yields
+In this section we will dualize the sum $L_s$ by applying Theorem~\ref{th:vor_with_Cs}.
+The resulting expression will then be brought into good shape by using stationary phase arguments to evaluate the $p$-adic and archimedean Hankel transforms, see Lemma~\ref{lm:p-adic_stat} and Lemma~\ref{lm:arch_stat} below.
+The upshot is that we end up with a formula in a form which is suitable for extracting the necessary cancellation.
+This concludes step two described above.